 But the software taliban, being the purest of the pure, aren’t satisfied with high quality apps written for the one true operating system written under an open source licence.
 Mono, to the software taliban, has the whiff of being a Microsoft technology.
 And woe betide anybody who has the temerity to even think of using a Microsoft technology, even when the technology is completely open source and based upon published standards.
 If you do transgress you’ll have the software police descend upon your application in order to help the observant maintain a pure machine.

-I’ve long harboured a suspicion that many liberals hide a strong streak of iliberalism, as exemplified by the Politically Correct brigade.
-The open source community, a community supposedly founded on the ideals of software freedom, seems to have developed a similar streak of iliberalism towards honest developers work.
+I’ve long harboured a suspicion that many liberals hide a strong streak of liberalism, as exemplified by the Politically Correct brigade.
+The open source community, a community supposedly founded on the ideals of software freedom, seems to have developed a similar streak of liberalism towards honest developers work.